DrOgres/electric-state/README.md

 - set up macro drag to hot bar for rollable elements
 - Gear Damage for Vehicles on Manuver push
 - Item detail roll down on gear tab
-- Item detail to chat on gear tab
+- Item detail to chat for Injury, Trauma, Trait, and Talent from character sheet

 Version History: